 fbpx

-Burma Club: Must-Try Burmese Food in SF
+Burma Love: Must-Try Burmese Food in SF

 Nomsters!
 If you’ve been in the Bay Area for any amount of time you’ve most likely heard of one of the Burma Inc. restaurants.
 The most well-known is probably Burma Superstar with several locations including San Francisco, and Oakland/Alameda.
-But they also own and operate Burma Love right on the northern edge of the Mission District of SF, and their most recent addition is Burma Club!
-Located in SoMa in San Francisco, this fun, trendy spot offers amazing Burmese food that tastes as good as it looks.
+But they also own and operate Burma Love right on the northern edge of the Mission District of SF, and they’ve opened another location in San Francisco’s SoMa!
+Located in Mint Plaza, this fun, trendy spot started off as “Burma Club,” which was a new concept from the same group.
+They closed that one down during the pandemic and reopened it as a Burma Love shortly after.
+They offer amazing Burmese food that tastes as good as it looks.

-What’s really exciting is that they’ve opened up outdoor seating so you can actually dine in and get your grub on!
 We could talk all day about how awesome their food is, but we’d rather let the dishes speak for themselves.
 So sit back, relax, and prepare to get hungry.

 Platha & Curry Dip